America's uninsured rate is on the rise

 The share of Americans who lack health insurance is on the rise, reversing years of declines since Obamacare was enacted.

 Some 11.7% of Americans were uninsured in the second quarter of 2017, up from a record low of 10.9% at the end of 2016, according to the Gallup-Sharecare Well-Being Index, released Monday.
+That's an increase of about 2 million people, said Dan Witters, the index's research director.

 The uninsured rate has steadily drifted downward since the Obamacare exchanges opened and Medicaid expansion kicked in at the start of 2014.
 It had peaked at 18% in the third quarter of 2013.